 The Security Division is responsible for the health, safety, security and welfare of the inmates incarcerated at the satellite facility for Meherrin River Regional Jail located in Mecklenburg.
 We are the police officers of this internal community.
 It is our mission to ensure public safety by keeping those individuals incarcerated under law, separate from society and protecting those incarcerated from each other.
 This facility began housing inmates February 17, 2013.
-We have 6 housing units, with the total facility holding an average of 55 inmates.
-The Security Division manages this community with 1 Officer assigned to B & C unit and 1 Officer assigned to D & E unit, while a Roving Officer covers F & G units as well as Intake.
+We have 6 housing units and 2 Work Release units, with the total facility holding an average of 49 inmates for FY16.
+The Security Division manages this community with 1 Officer assigned to B & C unit and 1 Officer assigned to D & E unit, while a Roving Officer covers F & G units as well as Intake and Segregation.
 One Sergeant supervises the security team.
-The Day shift teams consist of 6 Officers and 1 Sergeant.
-The Night Shifts maintain 6 Officers with 1 Sergeant.
+The Day shift teams consist of 4 Officers and 1 Sergeant.
+The Night Shifts maintain 4 Officers with 1 Sergeant.
 There are 4 teams operating on 12 hour shifts from 0600-1800 hrs. and 1800-0600 hrs.
 Each team reports 30 minutes prior to the start of the shift for a formal briefing and training period.
 The rotation schedule of the shifts is a motivating factor for the staff.
-We currently have 10 male Officers and 10 female Officers.
-Our staffing at this time is 20 Officers with an authorized strength of 33 Officers.
-Currently we have 19 Officers that are certified and 1 awaiting certification through the academy.
+We currently have 10 male Officers and 8 female Officers.
+Our staffing at this time is 18 Officers with an authorized strength of 33 Officers.
+Currently we have 18 Officers that are certified that received certification through the academy.
+We also have 1 Work Force Officer, 1 Work Release Officer, 1 Operations & Support Sergeant and 1 LIDS Technician.

 Performing these duties involves continuous searching, controlling, policing, guiding and providing structure to the unstructured.
-From July 1, 2014 to June 30, 2015, the Officers of the Meherrin River Regional Jail satellite facility successfully conducted 578 cell searches and 3,946 common area searches.
-Of these searches, 138 netted nuisance contraband items.
-These searches had no significant contraband.
-In the policing of the units, there were 3 fights, 3 uses of force, and 9 recorded medical incidents.
-We had no suicide watches during this year.
+From July 1, 2015 to June 30, 2016, the Officers of the Meherrin River Regional Jail satellite facility successfully conducted 1,726 cell searches and 3,350 common area searches.
+Of these searches, 317 netted nuisance contraband items.
+These searches we had 2 significant contraband items.
+In the policing of the units, there were 4 fights, 1 assault on staff member, 6 uses of force, and 15 recorded medical incidents.
+We had 4 suicide watches during this year.
 We have had a very successful year with 0 major disturbances and/or forced escapes.